peads/sdrterm/README.md

 #### NOTE
 Windows functionality is reduced to only using input from files located on a disk because piping binary (i.e. non-text) data between processes in Powershell is only natively supported in Powershell v7.4+ (https://stackoverflow.com/a/68696757/8372013).

-Questions/issues regarding this topic are subject to be close and ignored without warning.
+Questions/issues regarding this topic are subject to be closed and/or ignored without warning.

 # Installing required packages